derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/02/2025 16:19:59 : 3 Database Admins walked into a NoSQL bar.
+11/02/2025 16:21:05 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did Microsoft name their search engine BING?
-Because It's Not Google.
+What do you call eight hobbits?
+A hobbyte.
 <!-- replace-with-joke ends -->